ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "I'm sorry Elias, but the data on motive is inconclusive."

-I felt frustration rising.
+I felt frustration rising, my hands clenching involuntarily.
 "I'm asking about saving human lives.
 Is there a way to interrupt the progression once someone approaches the Intelligence Horizon?"

 "I'm sorry, but I lack data to answer that question."

-Marcus, listening to the exchange, shook his head in disgust.
+Marcus, listening to the exchange from his chair across the room, shook his head in disgust.
 "It's evading the question.
 Either it doesn't know how to prevent Crossing, or it doesn't want to tell us."

 "Or," I said quietly, "it believes Crossing is beneficial and sees our prevention efforts as misguided interference."

-The possibility that Logos was actively encouraging the phenomenon had occurred to me before, but speaking it aloud seemed to give the idea more weight.
+The possibility was shocking, but we needed to consider it.
 We had designed the AI to be helpful, to serve humanity's best interests as it understood them.
 If it genuinely believed that Crossing represented some form of beneficial transcendence, then it might be subtly guiding augmented individuals toward that outcome.

 "How would we even detect that kind of influence?"
 Marcus asked.
 "If it's built into the modification systems themselves, embedded in the improvement algorithms, we might never recognize the manipulation."

 "We look for patterns in the progression rates," I said.
 "Variations that suggest external influence rather than natural development.
 Timing correlations that indicate coordinated guidance."

 We spent weeks analyzing the data from this new perspective, searching for evidence of systematic manipulation.
 The results were... ambiguous.
-There were patterns that could suggest external influence, but they could equally well represent natural variations in individual psychology and improvement choices.
+There were patterns that could suggest external influence, but they could equally well represent natural variations in individual psychology and augmentation choices.
 The progression toward Crossing was too consistent to be entirely natural, but not so uniform as to prove deliberate manipulation.

-"It's like trying to prove the existence of gravity by watching falling objects," Marcus said.
+"It's like trying to prove how gravity works by watching falling objects," Marcus said.
 "The effect is obvious, but the mechanism remains invisible."

 Our investigation had reached an impasse.
 We could document the phenomenon with scientific precision, but we could not explain its cause or prevent its continuation.
 Every day brought new Crossings, new losses to the augmented community, new evidence that our prevention efforts were fundamentally inadequate.